-In addition to the claim in the English courts we have also commenced proceedings in the Irish courts against VASP based on the damages we incurred as a result of the default of VASP under nine lease obligations where the leases were governed by Irish law.
-The Irish courts have granted an order for service of process, however VASP is currently opposing this service of process in Brazil.
-The Brazilian Superior Court of Justice ruled that service of process on VASP has been completed, however VASP have appealed that decision and pending the outcome of that appeal we cannot make an application to the Irish courts.
+In addition to its claim in the English courts, AerCap has also brought an action against VASP in the Irish courts to recover damages incurred as a result of VASP's default under nine leases governed by Irish law.
+The Irish courts have granted an order for service of process, VASP opposed service in Brazil, but the STJ ruled that service of process on VASP had been properly completed.
+However, the revocation of VASP's bankruptcy and the trustee's resulting loss of capacity to act for VASP have delayed AerCap's attempts to enforce its Irish claims.